Principles of Portfolio Construction

 $$ \text {annual TWRR} = (1.115 * 1.059)^{0.5} – 1 = 8.7\% $$

 The money-weighted rate of return is sensitive to the amount and timing of cash flows and could lead to an unfair rating of the fund manager – they have no control over the amount or timing of cash flows.
-This effect is eliminated by the time-weighted rate of return.
-The money-weighted rate of return would only be superior to the TWRR only if the fund manager had complete control over cash flows and their timings.
+The time-weighted rate of return eliminates this effect.
+The money-weighted rate of return would only be superior to the TWRR if the fund manager had complete control over cash flows and their timings.

 Question 1

-A stock was valued at $20 on 1 January 2015 and $22 on 31 December 2015, at which time the holder sold his stake.
+A stock was valued at $20 on January 1, 2015 and $22 on December 31, 2015, when the holder sold his stake.
 During the year, a dividend of $0.4 per share was paid out to shareholders.
 Determine the money-weighted rate of return.

 Solution